nrzhao4/uphold-frontend-challenge/README.md

 - You can copy `.env.example`
 - Note: No authentication is needed for any of the current feature, so any clientId and secret will work

+Install **[this browser extension](https://eff.org)**.
+This prevents CORS errors when connecting to the Uphold API.

 Run the following commands:

 - `npm install`
 - `npm run dev`

+The project will be running on <http://localhost:5173/>

 # Running unit tests